 Conservation grazing on Headley Heath

-The cattle are currently grazing in Area A. The small herd of nine Belted Galloway cattle (also known as the 'furry lawn-mowers') are now back on Headley Heath for grazing.
+A small herd of nine Belted Galloway cattle (also known as the 'furry lawn-mowers') graze Headley Heath.
 They play an essential role in our year-round conservation programme for the heath.

 A special place

 Headley Heath is an ancient and rare landscape.
 Its unique combination of chalk downland, heaths and woodland is home to a range of rare and endangered flowers, insects, butterflies and birds.
 Much of the UK's heathland and chalk downland has been lost over the past century, and we are committed to retaining sites such as Headley Heath to preserve our national biodiversity.

 Historically such heaths were maintained through grazing by the animals of local villagers.
 The small herd of nine Belted Galloways does the same job today.
 The micro habitats they create cannot be replicated mechanically and so grazing the site is crucial.
 We are working in partnership with the Surrey Wildlife Trust Grazing Project who provide the cattle and manage them.

 The Belted Galloways are chosen for their docile nature and are tested before they go on the heath to ensure their good temperament and calm behaviour.
 They usually will keep together as a group and are not dangerous to dogs or people.
 However, like most cattle, they are curious and so may watch you as you pass but are unlikely to come close.